Petition started to create a 'Lily Alert,' memorials sprout up around Chippewa Falls

 And while the Chippewa Falls Police Department currently has a juvenile in custody in association with her death, the community continues to come together to show their support for Lily and her grieving family.

-Driving through downtown Chippewa Falls, one sees large memorials outside of Leinenkugel’s Brewery and Parkview Elementary, and dozens of purple ribbons have been hung up on street lamps and businesses to show support for the young Chippewa Falls resident.
+Driving through downtown Chippewa Falls, one sees large memorials outside of Leinenkugel’s Brewery and Parkview Elementary, and dozens of purple ribbons have been hung up on street lamps and businesses to show support.

 People are also reading…